AMID Logo E-BAY Logo

 We know of the following countries that require a waiver: Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo, Côte d'Ivoire (Ivory Coast), Democratic Republic Congo, Equatorial, Guinea, Gabon, Ghana, Guinea, Guinea-Bissau, Liberia, Libya, Madagascar, Mali, Niger, Senegal, Sierra Leone, South Sudan, Togo.

-Before you ship to Africa, ask about waivers at your country's Consulate in the U.S. or search for a company that supports and generates waivers or CTN (Cargo Tracking Notes).
+Ask about waivers at your country's Consulate in the U.S. or search for a company that supports and generates waivers or CTN (Cargo Tracking Notes).

 BANGLADESH: Exports of second-hand capital machinery to Bangladesh may require an Inspection Certificate for Customs clearance.